Unpackerr/unpackerr/README.md

     with environment variables.
 -   Any variable not provided takes the default.
 -   Must provide URL and API key for Sonarr or Radarr or Lidarr or any combination.
--   You may provide multiple sonarr, radarr or lidarr instances using `UN_SONARR_1_URL`, `UN_SONARR_2_URL`, etc.
+-   You may provide multiple Sonarr, Radarr or Lidarr instances using `UN_SONARR_1_URL`, `UN_SONARR_2_URL`, etc.

 ##### Global Settings